Effective Ways to Control Cattle Heat Stress in Dairy Operations

 Roof and Shade Structures

-The type of roof/shading materials can minimise the solar load (radiation heat transfer), reducing the overall heat load on the animal; in this way, evaporative, convective, or conductive cooling will be more able to provide adequate cooling.
+The type of roof/shading materials can minimize the solar load (radiation heat transfer), reducing the overall heat load on the animal; in this way, evaporative, convective, or conductive cooling will be more able to provide adequate cooling.
 Farm buildings orientation should be in order to provide maximum shade under the roof.
 Reflective roof materials (aluminium or white coloured galvanized material) have been shown to significantly reduce heat absorption.

 Precision Livestock Farming Techniques